CIRED/Res-IRF4/readme.md

 Nevertheless, it is recommended not to run more than 3 scenarios in parallel on a laptop.

 A feature allows to simplify some functionalities of the model.
 This is the "simple" part of the configuration file.
-Among the possible parameters, some reduce the combinatoriality and thus allow to realize simulations with less computing time and especially less memory:
+Among the possible parameters, some reduce the number of combination and thus allow to realize simulations with less computing time and especially less memory:

 - the configuration parameter "quintiles" allows to pass quintiles or deciles,